About the SDG Dialogue Series

 - A special golden badge on the certificate for any learner who completes all four SDGs!

 Participating in this series will support learners in becoming informed global citizens by learning foundational SDG knowledge, practicing dialogue skills, and making connections with global peers.Learning Objectives:

 - Gain knowledge and understanding of select SDGs through in-class and online preparation materials and resources.

 - Think critically about how each SDG is present in their own lives and communities, identifying ways participants connect with their peers on these issues.

 - Apply the five core skills of dialogue (Global communication, Active Listening, Critical Thinking, Questioning, Reflection) in live video conferences with peers from all over the world to explore personal experiences, perspectives, and impacts of a select SDG.

-- Demonstrate through reflection what was learned in the program experience, including knowledge about the SDG and how the skills of dialogue were used to make intercultural connections with peers to attain greater connection and understanding.
+- Demonstrate through reflection what was learned in the programme experience, including knowledge about the SDG, and how the skills of dialogue were used to make intercultural connections with peers to attain greater connection and understanding.

 If you have any questions, please read our Frequently Asked Questions on the SDG Dialogue Series or send us a request via the Support Centre.